overworded/RobloxCatalogNotifier/README.md

 ## License

-- his project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+this project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
--  dont care who uses this or what they use it for, i just wanted a neat license that made sure no one tries to sell it.